neurojai0504/docs.upsidedownlabs.tech/hardware/bioamp/neuro-play-ground-lite/index.rst

 .. card:: 7.
 Playing GTA V with Your Focus & Muscles

     Control GTA V using your mind!
-The Brain-Controlled Gaming system uses the wireless Neuro Playground Lite to translate your brainwaves (EEG) and muscle contractions (EMG) into game controls.
+The Brain-Controlled Gaming system uses the wireless Neuro PlayGround Lite to translate your brainwaves (EEG) and muscle contractions (EMG) into game controls.
 Focus to accelerate, and flex your left or right arm to steer.
 This BCI project delivers a mind-bending glimpse into the future of gaming, letting you command your car with nothing but your body signals.